India–Kuwait relations: Defence cooperation

 The defence and security relations have so far been limited to training and medical cooperation with Bilateral naval cooperation continuing to be the main element of defence cooperation.
 Four Indian naval ships visited Kuwait in July and October in the year 2022.
 On 14 August 2023, Indian Ambassador to Kuwait Adarsh Swaika, called on the Naval Chief of Kuwait Brigadier General Hazza Al-Alati and held discussions on strengthening Navy-to-Navy cooperation between India and Kuwait.
 On 19 August 2023 Indian Navy's indigenously built destroyer, INS Visakhapatnam docked at Al-Shuwaikh Port adding a new chapter to the bilateral navy-to-navy cooperation between India and Kuwait.
-The ship’s visit was in continuation of the increased maritime cooperation witnessed during 2021 when five Indian naval ships visited Kuwait for transporting liquid medical oxygen.
+The ship's visit was in continuation of the increased maritime cooperation witnessed during 2021 when five Indian naval ships visited Kuwait for transporting liquid medical oxygen.
 It was followed by a visit of INS TEG in July 2022 and three ships from First Training Squadron having a port of call in Kuwait in October 2022.
-On 22 August 2023, there will be a PASSEX conducted with Kuwait navy.
+On 22 August 2023, there will be a PASSEX conducted with Kuwait navy.On 28 August 2026, India and Kuwait held the inaugural meeting of the Joint Defence Committee in New Delhi, agreeing to strengthen defence cooperation in areas including training, military exercises, military medicine, staff talks, defence industry and research and development.
+The meeting followed the 2024 India–Kuwait memorandum of understanding on defence cooperation.